mxc2/malestused-ee/README.md

 Original Authors: Marcus-Indrek Simmer ja Margen Peterson

 Mälestused.ee is an online platform that empowers users to design personalized collages using their own photos.
-It is currently a work in progress by Marcus-Indrek Simmer, starting from August 2023, and is missing some crucial features.
+It is currently back at work in progress by Marcus-Indrek Simmer, starting from August 2023, and is missing some crucial features.
 The user-friendly interface allows the user to choose from various collage styles, upload their photos, arrange them to their liking, and even opt for framing.
 Website will offer two convenient paths: DIY collage creation (WIP!) or expert assistance.

 ## Key Features: